JuliaDiff/TaylorSeries.jl/paper/paper.md

 [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl)
-[@TaylorSeries] provides a framework to use and manipulate Taylor series polynomials in one and more independent variables in [Julia](https://julialang.org) [@Julia].
-It allows to compute elementary functions of polynomials (`Taylor1`- or `TaylorN`-type objects), where techniques of automatic differentiation are exploited [@Tucker:ValidatedNumerics, @HaroEtAl:ParameterizMeth].
-Derivation and integration are also implemented.
+[@TaylorSeries] provides a framework to use and manipulate Taylor polynomials in one and more variables in the [Julia programming language](https://julialang.org) [@Julia].
+It allows to compute elementary functions, e.g. `exp`, of polynomials (`Taylor1`- or `TaylorN`-type objects), where techniques of automatic differentiation are used [@Tucker:ValidatedNumerics, @HaroEtAl:ParameterizMeth].
+Differentiation and integration are also implemented.

-The package allows to work with different `Number` formats as coefficients of the series, including complex numbers, the extended precision `BigFloat`s [@MPFR], `Intervals` [@ValidatedNumerics], `ArbFloats` [@ArbFloats], as well as `Taylor1` and `TaylorN` objects.
+The package allows to work with different `Number` formats as coefficients of the series, including complex numbers, the arbitrary precision `BigFloat`s [@MPFR], `Interval`s [@ValidatedNumerics], `ArbFloat`s [@ArbFloats], as well as `Taylor1` and `TaylorN` objects.

-`TaylorSeries.jl` is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration], whose aim is to perform accurate integration of ODEs using Taylor's method, including Jet transport techniques, and of [`TaylorModels.jl`](https://github.com/JuliaIntervals/TaylorModels.jl), which allow to obtain rigorous polynomial approximations of functions.
+`TaylorSeries.jl` is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration], whose aim is to perform accurate integration of ODEs using Taylor's method, including jet transport techniques, and of [`TaylorModels.jl`](https://github.com/JuliaIntervals/TaylorModels.jl), which allows to obtain rigorous polynomial approximations of functions.

 ## Acknowledgements

 We are thankful for the additions of
 [all contributors](https://github.com/JuliaDiff/TaylorSeries.jl/graphs/contributors)
 to this project.
-We acknowledge financial support from PAPIME grants PE-105911 and PE-107114, and PAPIIT grants IG-101113 and IG-100616.
+We acknowledge financial support from PAPIME grants PE-105911 and PE-107114, and PAPIIT grants IG-101113, IG-100616 and IN-117117.
 LB acknowledges support through a Cátedra Marcos Moshinsky (2013).

 # References